Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 Trenta, G., 2025.
 Diritto all’istruzione: Il caso dei minori non accompagnati.
 Diritto, Immigrazione e Cittadinanza, 3, 1–16.

+### Davide Schirò, Università di Palermo.
+### _Using picturebooks in plurilingual contexts: potentials and risks_
+Picturebooks provide multimodal input that combines text, images, and graphic design, stimulating comprehension, engagement, and the use of learners’ linguistic repertoires, even when language competences are still emerging.
+As noted by Arizpe and Styles (2003), reading picturebooks is an interpretative process that integrates verbal and visual cues, fostering narrative and inferential skills that support language learning.
+In plurilingual contexts, valuing the learner’s entire linguistic repertoire means moving beyond monolingual approaches.
+Translanguaging enables the use of students’ languages as a resource, encouraging authentic communicative strategies (García & Wei, 2014).
+Picturebooks thus become a space for negotiating meaning, comparing repertoires, and developing intercultural competences (Hartmann & McGillicuddy, 2025).
+At the same time, every picturebook conveys implicit representations of norms, belonging, and difference.
+It can support inclusive processes or reproduce unexamined cultural and linguistic hierarchies.
+A conscious and guided analysis of picturebooks is therefore essential to transform them into effective and inclusive teaching tools.

+Objectives
+● Promote critical awareness regarding the use of picturebooks ● Identify the potentials and risks of multimodal input ● Provide replicable tools for plurilingual contexts Structure (120 minutes)

+1. Introduction and individual selection of a picturebook for a teaching proposal (20 min)
+2. Plenary brainstorming: selection and observation criteria (20 min)
+3. Focus on multimodality and levels of analysis with examples (20 min)
+4. Guided analysis in small groups using an observation grid (40 min) o Texts: content analysis o Images: representations and stereotypes o Graphics: linguistic landscape
+5. Plenary feedback and final reflection (20 min)

+References

+Arizpe, E., & Styles, M. (2003).
+Children Reading Picturebooks: Interpreting Visual Texts.
+RoutledgeFalmer.
+García, O., & Wei, L. (2014).
+Translanguaging: Language, Bilingualism and Education.
+Palgrave Macmillan.
+Hartmann, E. C., & McGillicuddy, Á. (Eds.).
+(2025).
+Creative Readings of Multilingual Picturebooks: International and Transdisciplinary Perspectives.
+Routledge.

 ### David Stops, Independent Researcher.